Best Dog Carrier for Hiking: Top 6 Rides for Tired Paws

 Best Value

-Thanks to its boxy design and solid bottom, the Petsfit Comfort offers support for small dogs who like to move around or curl up for a long nap while their human hikes.
-With this model, you will not have a sagging bottom or sides that cave in on your pup.
+The Petsfit Comfort offers great value.
+With its boxy design and solid bottom providing support for small dogs that like to move around or curl up for a nap while their human hikes, you won’t have a sagging bottom or sides that cave in on your pup.

 Four mesh windows and two entrances (one of which can be rolled up like a curtain) offer plenty of fresh air, versatility, and comfort for your pup to take in the surroundings.
 This pet backpack is safe for dogs up to 22 pounds but recommended for dogs weighing 15 pounds or less.